Threats of a QAnon-fueled March 4 attack create disruptions but little trouble. Researchers say police overreacted.

-That contrast was even more startling as Thursday proceeded with few signs of trouble, and a sunny Washington eased into spring-like bloom.
+That contrast was even more startling as Thursday proceeded with few signs of trouble, and a sunny Washington eased into springlike bloom.
 The Capitol grounds remained quiet behind black metal fences guarded by heavily armed troops.

 The apparent quiescence was matched online, where some pro-Trump forums that had fomented and celebrated the Jan.
 6 attack dismissed the idea of a March 4 repeat as ridiculous confection — “fake news” or, worse, a trap to ensnare activists who so far have escaped arrest.